 Exploration and evaluation expenditures include the costs of acquiring licenses and costs associated with exploration and evaluation activity.
 Option payments are considered acquisition costs provided that the Company has the intention of exercising the underlying option.
 Property option agreements are exercisable entirely at the option of the optionee.
 Therefore, option payments (or recoveries) are recorded when payment is made (or received) and are not accrued.
-Option payments received are treated as a reduction in the carrying value of the related acquisition costs of the exploration and evaluation asset until the payments are in excess of acquisition costs, at which time they are then credited to profit or loss as gain on disposal of exploration and evaluation assets.
+Option payments received are treated as a reduction in the carrying value of the related acquisition costs of the exploration and evaluation asset until the payments are in excess of acquisition costs, at which time they are then credited to the statements of profit or loss.